EMSL-Computing/CoreMS/README.md

 - Peak shape (Lorentz,  Gaussian, Voigt, and pseudo-Voigt)
 - Peak fitting for peak shape definition
-- Peak position in function of datapoints, signal to noise and resolving power (Lorentz and Gaussian)
+- Peak position in function of data points, signal to noise and resolving power (Lorentz and Gaussian)
 - Prediction of mass error distribution
 - Calculated ICR Resolving Power based on magnetic field (B), and transient time(T)